reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 npx create-react-app client
 ```

-This will bootstrap the React code under client folder.
+This will bootstrap the React code under the client folder.
 We will first implement the backend part and then we will come back to the frontend side.

 ## Configure a PostgreSQL Database

 We have the base setup for our implementation ready.
 So, let’s host an instance of PostgreSQL and configure our backend server to connect with that DB.
-We can quickly spun a PostgreSQL instance by creating a docker-compose file:
+We can quickly spin a PostgreSQL instance by creating a docker-compose file:

 ```yaml
 version: '3.1'